margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I saw the beauty of the Medieval English country, and true chivalry, where women and men are equal.
 I fell down hard to the ground, learned some life lessons, and the Black man from the South saved my life with good cheer, good faith, and a good conversation.
 I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.
-You can let this go, darling, your good, Southern uncle already calls you darling, so do not worry child, heaven has got a plan for you, always.
+You can let this go, darling, your good, Southern uncles and aunts already calls you darling.
+So do not worry child, heaven has got a plan for you, always.
+You are a true Southerner, indeed, who is admitting to your wrongs, and seeking to understand and be better.

 ## At the Root ##
 At the root is the same heart responding and reacting to the same culture.